Deportation of Korean adoptees from the United States: Philip Clay

 Phillip Clay (Kim Sang-pil) was found abandoned in Seoul in 1981 and legally adopted into an American family in Philadelphia.

 After a struggle with drug addiction and a run in with the law, Clay was deported back to Korea in 2012, despite no knowledge of the Korean language or customs, nor without a single contact in the country.
 Diagnosed in Korea with bipolar disorder, he was shuffled in and out of social agencies and hospitals who could not care for him due to a lack of English speaking staff.
 In 2017, Clay ended his life jumping from the 14th floor of a building in Seoul.

 Adam Crapser

 Adam Crapser was adopted from South Korea by United States citizens in 1979, then readopted by a second family years later.
 Both families were charged with child abuse, and Crapser was later left alone without United States citizenship.
 Crapser had run-ins with law, including 3 domestic violence incidents and a charge of contributing to the sexual delinquency of a minor, that led to him not being eligible for a green card after years of searching for his proper adoption documentation.

 Crapser filed a lawsuit against one of the biggest international adoption agencies, Holt Children's Services, for negligence in sending thousands of children to the United States and other countries without "accounting for their future citizenship."
 In May 2023, the court found in Crapser's favor and ordered Holt to pay nearly $75,000 in damages.
 Crapser now lives in Mexico.
+The law suit was later over turned.